-What does ‘git branch change’ mean?
+Meaning of ‘git branch change’

-How to change Git branch names
+How to change Git branches

 To change a git branch name, you simply switch or checkout the branch of interest and issue the following command:

-How to switch and change Git branches
+How to switch between Git branches

+To change Git branches, developers can use either the checkout or switch command.
 The modern preference is to use git switch.
 Git switch replaced checkout in a 2020 release, although both commands are still supported.

 Change Git branches switch command